OpenHAK/OpenHAK_64x48_Micro_OLED_Library/README.md

 * **[Installing an Arduino Library Guide](https://learn.sparkfun.com/tutorials/installing-an-arduino-library)** - Basic information on how to install an Arduino library.
 * **[Product Repository](https://github.com/sparkfun/Micro_OLED_Breakout)** - Main repository (including hardware files) for the Micro OLED Breakout.
 * **[Hookup Guide](https://learn.sparkfun.com/tutorials/micro-oled-breakout-hookup-guide)** - Basic hookup guide for the Micro OLED Breakout.

+**This library was modified by Joel Murphy, Spring 2017.
+It specifically targets the Simblee radio module on the OpenHAK fitness tracker.**

 SparkFun Products that use this Library
 ---------------------------------